 | Expansion | Targeted hiring | Market growth |

-Meanwhile, talent migration complicates the picture.
-Research from MIT shows that employees leaving acquired startups frequently found new ventures, effectively seeding the next startup wave.
+Meanwhile, talent migration really complicates things.
+Research from MIT shows that employees leaving acquired startups often go on to found new ventures, essentially seeding the next startup wave.

 At first glance, acquisitions look like rocket fuel for innovation.
 The Catalyst Argument suggests that when a tech giant buys a startup, it injects capital, infrastructure, and global distribution into ideas that might otherwise stall.
-In business terms, this is scaling leverage—using an acquirer’s existing assets to accelerate growth.
-Google’s acquisition of YouTube is the classic case: better servers, ad monetization, and global reach transformed a scrappy video site into a cultural cornerstone.
-Without that backing, buffering wheels might have been YouTube’s lasting legacy.
+It’s scaling—using an acquirer’s existing assets to accelerate growth.
+Google’s acquisition of YouTube is the textbook example: better servers, ad monetization, and global reach turned a scrappy video site into a cultural cornerstone.
+Without that backing?
+YouTube might’ve been remembered for nothing but buffering wheels.

 Yet there’s a sharper edge to consider.
 The Killer Argument centers on defensive acquisitions—purchases designed to neutralize competition—or acquihires, where talent is absorbed and products quietly sunset.
 Facebook’s acquisition and subsequent shutdown of tbh is often cited as an example.
 Here, innovation doesn’t scale; it disappears.
 This is where big tech acquisition economics becomes controversial, raising questions about whether market power quietly suppresses emerging threats.